vega/altair/doc/user_guide/configuration.rst

         labelFontSize=14
     )

+Additional property blocks can target more specific header types.
+The methods are the following:

+- :meth:`Chart.configure_header`
+- :meth:`Chart.configure_headerColumn`
+- :meth:`Chart.configure_headerFacet`
+- :meth:`Chart.configure_headerRow`

-Additional properties are summarized in the following table:
+They have the following properties:

 .. altair-object-table:: altair.HeaderConfig